Feroze Gandhi Biography

 His personal life with Indira was not comfortable and the rift with Indira became the matter of media interest.

-When his father-in-law Jawaharlal Nehru seeing the huge crowd on the time of cremation then he said: “I didn’t know that the Feroze was so popular among peoples”.
+When his father-in-law Jawaharlal Nehru sees the huge crowd at the time of cremation then he said: “I didn’t know that the Feroze was so popular among peoples”.

 The struggle of Feroze strengthened his Rai Bareli Lok Sabha Constituency in Uttar Pradesh and after his death, the seat was held by his daughter-in-law Sonia Gandhi (Wife of Rajiv Gandhi) in 2004, in 2009 and also presently in 2014.

 A School of Higher Education in Rai Bareli was named after him.

 |12 September 1912||Feroze Jehangir Ghandy born in Bombay,India|

 |Between 1950 and 1952||Served as a member of the provincial parliament|

 |1920||Feroze and his mother moved to Allahabad|

 |In 1932 and 1933||Imprisoned twice while working with Nehru|